Stories from the heart

 My four non-fiction books contain true stories of some incredible New Zealanders – many who were born here, and others, who ended up here through circumstances beyond their control.
-What a privilege it has been to be trusted to write these stories, and in doing so, ensure they will not be forgotten in the passing of time.
+It was a great privilege to be trusted to write these stories.

 Never Forget is a collection of six true World War II stories – two featuring New Zealand servicemen, and four stories about children of war from Poland, the UK, the Netherlands and the Dutch East Indies, who grew up under the Russian, German and Japanese occupation of these countries.
-These stories remind us of the impact on war on ordinary citizens, and their inspiring courage and will to survive in the face of harrowing wartime conditions.
+All of the children later ended up in New Zealand as evacuees or migrants, after their lives were turned upside down by the conflict.
+These stories remind us of the impact of war on ordinary citizens, and highlight inspiring courage and a will to survive in the face of harrowing wartime conditions.

-Read more about the people in Never Forget and order your print copy here
+Read more about the people in Never Forget and order your print copy from Jo